 I had no idea at that moment, but later research revealed it was one of only 322 such birds alive in the world.
 The Condors are a critically endangered species that now exists only in parts of California and Arizona and small patches of Utah and northern Mexico.
 Condors are a big part of the wildlife of the Grand Canyon and their desperately needed assistance to return to their previous numbers.

 As for that Condor I saw at the Grand Canyon (number A7, according to its tag), the ranger said he’d never seen one so close.
 In fact, he was concerned that it didn’t seem afraid of people.
 It hung around for at least 15 minutes.
 We walked off to take a few pictures, and when we came back it was gone.
-Hopefully it has gone on to have a healthy life.